As an Amazon Associate we earn from qualifying purchases.

 Substitutions in the Recipe

 The obvious place to make substitutions is with the cucumbers.
-We don’t get too many cuke varieties here in San Diego.
-It is pretty rare to find another other than Japanese, English, and Persian cucumbers in our stores.
+I don’t get too many cuke varieties here in San Diego.
+It is pretty rare to find another other than Japanese, English, and Persian cucumbers in my stores.
 If you are lucky and have access to a farmers market or specialty store that sells heirloom or pickling varieties, I highly recommend seizing the opportunity to use those.

 For others, leaving the cucumbers out entirely may be the best play.
 You can pickle onions, garlic, cauliflower, cabbage, or peppers with the same recipe here.